coderefinery/manuals/content/chat.md

 Since June 2026 our welcome message to the chat is the following:

-Maybe as some page on chat management not mixed with chat usage.
-Could add some thoughts on why this looks like it looks.

-The current message is:

 ```
 # Hei, Hej, Moi, Halló - and welcome!